 Celebrating 10 Years of Exceptional Tuition

-Marie Redmond Tuition is celebrating ten years of providing exceptional 11 Plus tuition in Buckinghamshire and Berkshire by sponsoring ten underprivileged children across the UK, through Sponsorstars.
+In 2022, Marie Redmond Tuition celebrated ten years of providing exceptional 11 Plus tuition in Buckinghamshire and Berkshire by sponsoring ten underprivileged children across the UK, through Sponsorstars.
 In the United Kingdom, 3.9 million children are held back because they live in poverty.

-To mark our 10th anniversary, we have partnered with Sponsorstars, a nationwide charity which helps young people achieve their full potential by supplying them with school equipment, clothing and other essential items to ‘level the field’.
+To mark our 10th anniversary in 2022, we partnered with Sponsorstars, a nationwide charity which helps young people achieve their full potential by supplying them with school equipment, clothing and other essential items to ‘level the field’.

-Each month we’ll be making a donation to support the charity with their work which has the potential to make a real difference to the lives of less fortunate children.
+Each month we made a donation to support the charity with their work, helping make a difference to the lives of less fortunate children.

 At the time, Marie Redmond said, “We’re incredibly proud of our achievements over the last 10 years and this is one way of giving back and supporting children who may be in need of equipment or kit to assist with their education and development.
 We know that child poverty can have a long-lasting effect on a child’s future and as primary educators this is a cause that’s very close to our heart.”

 The Joseph Rowntree Foundation report on UK poverty shows that, “At every stage of education, in every part of the UK, children from better-off backgrounds achieve better results at school than those from disadvantaged backgrounds.”

-This new partnership will complement the existing support we offer underprivileged children through the Sir John Madejski Scholarship, which sees recipients given a year’s worth of expert 11+ tuition to enhance their learning and confidence.
+This new partnership complimented the existing support we offer underprivileged children through the Sir John Madejski Scholarship, which sees recipients given a year’s worth of expert 11+ tuition to enhance their learning and confidence.

 Donations also pay for essentials and transport if needed, with the ultimate aim of reducing the impact poverty has on education and opportunities.
 Items bought by the charity include stationery, clothing, shoes and sports equipment, books and feminine care products.